Nonstabilizerness Estimation using Graph Neural Networks: Experimental Results

 Figure~\ref{gnn_extrapolation_depth} summarizes the experiments designed to test the extrapolation in gate counts.
 Here, the models are trained on the subset of circuits with gate counts restricted to the range $[0,79]$ for the RQC dataset and evaluated on circuits with gate counts ranging in $[80,99]$.
 This approach is similarly applied to the TIM dataset, where the model is trained on circuits with trotter steps from $1$ to $4$ and tested on trotter step $5$.
 The difference between the MSE values obtained by the SVR on the training and test sets indicates a slight overfitting effect.
 This behavior is more evident on the RQC dataset, where the MSE increases from $0.189$ in the training set to $0.219$ in the test set.
-In contrast, for the TIM dataset, the MSE increases only from $0.26$ to $0.28$, resulting in a slightly better generalization performance compared to the RQC dataset.
+In contrast, for the TIM dataset, the MSE increases only from $0.026$ to $0.028$, resulting in a slightly better generalization performance compared to the RQC dataset.
 In this setting, our GNN demonstrates strong generalization performance.
 The gap between training and test MSE observed in the SVR model for the RQC dataset is reduced, and concurrently the extrapolation MSE improves by $95\%$, from $0.532$ to $0.025$.
 Moreover, the GNN achieves an extrapolation MSE of $0.028$, which improves the SVR model by $56\%$.
-Table~\ref{tab:extrapolation-results} summarizes the results obtained in terms of MSE on the extrapolation set compared to the Support Vector Regressor proposed in~\cite{lipardi2025study}.
-In addition, it includes the results obtained by training a Neural Network as described in Section~\ref{neural_networks}.